Quantifying repulsiveness of determinantal point processes

 \section{Most repulsive DPPs with compactly supported kernels}

-In this section, we assume that the kernel $C$ is compactly supported, i.e. there exists $R>0$ such that $C(x)=0$ if $|x|>R$.
-In this case $X\sim DPP(C)$ is an $R$-dependent point process in the sense that if $A$ and $B$ are two Borel sets in $\R^d$ separated by a distance larger than $R$, then $X\cap A$ and $X\cap B$ are independent, which is easily verified using Definition~\ref{DPPdefinition}.
+In this section, we assume that the kernel $C$ is compactly supported, that is, there exists $R>0$ such that $C(x)=0$ if $|x|>R$.
+In this case, $X\sim\operatorname{DPP}(C)$ is an $R$-dependent point process in the sense that if $A$ and $B$ are two Borel sets in $\mathbb{R}^d$ separated by a distance larger than $R$, then $X\cap A$ and $X\cap B$ are independent, which is easily verified using Definition~\ref{DPPdefinition}.
 This situation can be particularly interesting for likelihood inference in presence of a large number of points.
-Assume we observe $\{x_1,\dots,x_n\}$ on a compact window $W\subset\mathbb R^d$, then the likelihood is proportional to $\det [\tilde C](x_1,\ldots,x_n)$ where $\tilde C$ expresses in terms of $C$ and inherits the compactly supported property of $C$, see \cite{lavancierpublish,macchi1975coincidence}.
-While this determinant is computationally expensive to evaluate if $\tilde C$ is not compactly supported and $n$ is large, the situation becomes more convenient in the compactly supported case, as this yields a sparse matrix $[\tilde C](x_1,\ldots,x_n)$ provided $R$ is small with respect to the size of $W$.
-We are thus interested in DPPs with kernels satisfying the following condition.\\
+Assume we observe $\{x_1,\dots ,x_n\}$ on a compact window $W\subset\mathbb R^d$, then the likelihood is proportional to $\det[\tilde C](x_1,\ldots,x_n)$ where $\tilde C$ expresses in terms of $C$ and inherits the compactly supported property of $C$; see \cite{lavancierpublish,macchi1975coincidence}.
+While this determinant is expensive to compute if $\tilde C$ is not compactly supported and $n$ is large, the situation becomes more convenient in the compactly supported case, since $[\tilde C](x_1,\ldots,x_n)$ is sparse when $R$ is small with respect to the size of $W$.
+We are thus interested in DPPs with kernels satisfying the following condition.